cloudify-cosmo/docs.getcloudify.org/content/manager/packaging-blueprints.md

 weight: 350
 ---

 A blueprint can contain multiple files.
-These files can reside under a single directory with subdirectories or an archive.
+These files can reside under a single directory with subdirectories or in an archive.
 Although the Cloudify CLI can manage the archiving process for you during [upload]({{< relref "manager/upload-blueprint.md" >}}), you might want to create archives prior to uploading the blueprint, so that you can keep them in a fileserver, upload them via the Cloudify Web UI, or send them to others.

 There are two methods for uploading a blueprint: